 The Adams is in my opinion one of the best all round dry flies, I tend to tie the body with mole fur but any form of blue/grey dubbing can be used.
 Make sure that the proportion of the body and tail are correct as are the hackles with the hook gape.

-The fly can be fished static or on a varied retrieve via a floating line.
-I have had lots of success fishing this fly on lakes via an intermediate line and stripping the fly very quickly under the water, takes from rainbow trout using this method can be very aggressive.
+The fly can be fished static or on a varied retrieve using a floating line.
+I have had lots of success fishing this fly on lakes using an intermediate line and stripping the fly very quickly under the water, takes from rainbow trout using this method can be very aggressive.

-Take the winging material and tie in horizontally towards the hook eye, Now pull the wing vertical and secure with thread creating a small post, around which the hackle will be wound.
+Take the winging material and tie in horizontally towards the hook eye.
+Stop the thread where you want the wing post to go vertical.
+Now pull the wing vertical and secure with thread creating a small post, around which the hackle will be wound.

 Wind the thread down the hookshank to the position opposite the barb, catching in a mixture of red game and grizzle hackle fibres as you go.